ReasonOCamlIndia/reason-ocaml-india.github.io/src/pages/upcoming-meetups.md

 ## Parser combinators in OCaml

 We'll discuss Graham Hutton's *Parser Combinators* with [injuly](https://x.com/ptrcast) leading the discussion.
-The canonical implementation of Monadic parsers is usually in Haskell.

 Agenda:
 1. Short intro to parser combinators and Monads.